Our verdict

 GT 2000 11 is well-ventilated for summer runs

-Runners had no problem choosing this ASICS shoe for hot summer days.
+We have found that choosing this ASICS shoe for hot summer days is not a problem.
 Even though it is not THE most breathable shoe, it is still effective in keeping the foot fresh.

 Pumping smoke through the shoe's upper, we rated the shoe's ventilation capacity as 4 out of 5 where 5 is the most breathable.